12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

 I prefer to stay with something that’s flavors are not going to be drowned out by the soda water.
-I typically look for a full-bodied, aged (seven to nine years) and higher proofed bourbon — like Four Roses Single Barrel select.
+I typically look for a full-bodied — aged (seven to nine years) — and higher proofed bourbon.
+Something like Four Roses Single Barrel Select hits that mark.
 It’s decently priced and is a high-quality 100 proof Bourbon.
 It has hints of spice, chocolate, vanilla, and a unique maple character on the nose with an amazing plum and cherries on the palate.

-The soda opens up these flavor profiles even more, and it’s incredibly smooth yet remains a beautiful full-bodied bourbon that qualities remain ever-present despite dilution.
+The soda opens up these flavor profiles even more.
+It’s incredibly smooth yet remains a beautiful full-bodied bourbon that qualities remain ever-present despite dilution.

 Wild Turkey 101